Introduction: What Makes a Good Marketing Team?

 3. A data-driven approach to decision making

-Seek out industry peers whose opinion you respect and get their feedback.
-Of course you should offer to reciprocate for your peers - besides being the right thing to do this will expose you to more data from people you respect, and help you make better decisions in the future.
+Seek out industry peers whose opinions you respect and get their feedback.
+Of course, you should offer to reciprocate for your peers - besides being the right thing to do, this will expose you to more data from people you respect and help you make better decisions in the future.

 4. Role clarity

-Before you know it, people are not working on the things they were hired to do, or they’re not working on the things the company really needs them to do.
-It may seem important, it may be important, but if there is not role clarity, the team cannot be successful.
+Before you know it, people are not working on the things they were hired to do, or they’re not working on what the company needs them to do.
+It may seem important it may be important, but if there is no role clarity, the team cannot be successful.

 5. Mutual support and accountability

-Teams perform better when they feel that any individual’s win is everyone’s win, and any individual’s struggle is everyone’s struggle, they perform better.
-This behavior flourishes in teams that have transparency and alignment, high role clarity, and high trust.
+Teams perform better when they feel that any individual’s win is everyone’s win and that any individual’s struggle is everyone’s struggle.
+This behavior flourishes in marketing teams with transparency and alignment, high role clarity, and high trust.

 6. Clear set of rules and tools

+There's no question that successful marketing teams need clear sets of rules and tools.
 Marketing needs to operate at higher and higher velocity.
 Many marketing channels and vehicles are optimized for speed - like social media and digital marketing.
 Some...just aren’t, like trade shows.
 However, as competition between companies ramps up and margins for differentiation become tighter, technology can become a competitive advantage.

 7. High focus on internal stakeholders and partners

-Dan Faulkner is the CTO of Plannuh.
+Dan Faulkner is the CTO of Plannuh, a marketing planning software.
 Dan has degrees in speech and language processing and marketing.
 He got his marketing degree after running research for text-to-speech synthesis research at SpeechWorks (now Nuance) and must have been looking for something easy to do.
 You can follow him on Twitter and LinkedIn.